 Shape Affects Performance

 For many people, the shape of slow cooker is just for cosmetic purpose.
-Many of the best slow cooker models are in oval-shaped.
+Most of the slow cooker models are in oval-shaped.
 There are several good reasons for this:

 - It is easier to fit ingredients of any shape and size into an oval-shaped cooking pot